apache/dubbo-go-samples/observability/integration/README.md

 This is an integration-validation sample.
 It combines Dubbo Go's existing observability capabilities into one runnable flow:

-The existing Metrics and Kubernetes probe examples are consolidated under this `observability/` directory as sibling samples.
-This end-to-end sample focuses on cross-signal integration and validation without replacing those existing examples.

 ```text
 Nacos registry
        |